vecherinca/libft-printf/push_swap/readme.md

 ## ❗️Sorting 100-500 numbers

 Now, the most interesting part.
 We can divide it in four parts: **Pre-sort, Finding the most efficient node to move, Moving the most efficient node and pushing the zero-node to the top.**

+Before the algorithm implementation, one important step must be done.

+### Indexation

+The idea behind indexation is that we need to assign indexed(lol, what a surprise) to every node we in a list A. In this case it is will be easier to visualize it.